History of Kentucky: Hatfield-McCoy and other feuds

+Gilded Age and Progressive era (1870–1920)

 During the Gilded Age, the women's suffrage movement took hold in Kentucky.
 Laura Clay, daughter of noted abolitionist Cassius Clay, was the most prominent leader.
 A prohibition movement also began, which was challenged by distillers (based in the Bluegrass) and saloon-keepers (based in the cities).

 Kentucky's hemp industry declined as manila became the world's primary source of rope fiber.
 This led to an increase in tobacco production, already the state's largest cash crop.

 Louisville was the first US city to use a secret ballot.
 The ballot law, introduced by A. M. Wallace of Louisville, was enacted on February 24, 1888.
 The act applied only to the city, because the state constitution required voice voting in state elections.
 The mayor printed the ballots, and candidates had to be nominated by 50 or more voters to have their name placed on the ballot.
 A blanket ballot was used, with candidates listed alphabetically by surname without political-party designations.